WilliamAmayag/williamamayag/README.md

 - 👋 Hi, I’m @williamamayag
 - 👀 I'm interested in programming and network administrator...
 I'm learning.
-- 💞️ i have many plans for my future, soon you will know more about me.
+- 💞️ I have many plans for my future, soon you will know more about me.
 - 📫 How to contact me...

   + <p>Instagram: <a href="https://www.instagram.com/william_amayag/" title="Título">@william_amayag</a></p>